tkyshm/notify_to_gchat/README.md

-# Cloud Function to alert notification to Slack from Stackdriver webhook notification.
+# Cloud Function to alert notification to Hangouts Chat from Stackdriver webhook notification.

 ## deploy